 My role is Lecturer in Contemporary Literature and Culture and I am Programme Leader for our BA (Hons) English and Film.
 Before joining Edinburgh Napier in 2017 I was Lecturer in English Literature at Nottingham Trent University and HP Lecturer in English at Newcastle University, where I completed my Ph.D. in 2012.

-My research focuses on the literary and cultural response to terrorism and disaster.
-It is driven by a belief that through analysis of the ways texts represent, undercut and/or reinforce the official narratives of terror and crisis it is possible to move beyond often limited and reductive understandings of these phenomena.
-My research seeks to operate within the "world narrative," and by engaging with literature and culture, probes the extents to which we can understand instances of terror and crisis as "symptoms" of neoliberalism and global inequality.
-Additionally, I am increasingly interested in the way literature represents the intersection of traumatic ruptures with ongoing "slow violence," and systemic violence.
+My research focuses on the literary and cultural response to terrorism and crisis.
+It is driven by a belief that through analysis of the ways texts represent, resist and/or reinforce the official narratives of terror and crisis it is possible to move beyond often limited and reductive understandings of these phenomena.
+My research seeks to operate within the "world narrative," and by engaging with literature and culture, probes the extents to which we can understand instances of terror and crisis as symptoms of neoliberalism and global inequality.
+Additionally, I am increasingly interested in the way literature represents the intersection of traumatic ruptures with long-established structures of systemic, institutional and slow violence.

 I am a member of the British Association of American Studies, the British Association of Contemporary Literary Studies and am Vice Chair of Contemporary Studies Network.